 WHO CAN BID?

 Bids will be accepted from only those companies that request and receive written Authorization to Bid from IDOT's Central Bureau of Construction.
+This does not apply to Small Business Set-Asides.

 REQUESTS FOR AUTHORIZATION TO BID